 - 2 cloves garlic, crushed

-- 15 oz can of diced tomatoes (fire roasted diced tomatoes work great too)
+- 15 ounce can fire roasted diced tomatoes (regular diced work too)

 - 1 teaspoon salt